rust-lang/book/src/ch20-05-macros.md

 other pattern will result in an error.
 More complex macros will have more than one arm.

-Valid pattern syntax in macro definitions is different than the pattern syntax covered in Chapter 19 because macro patterns are matched against Rust code structure rather than values.
+Valid pattern syntax in macro definitions is different from the pattern syntax covered in Chapter 19 because macro patterns are matched against Rust code structure rather than values.
 Let’s walk through what the pattern pieces in Listing 20-29 mean; for the full macro pattern syntax, see the [Rust Reference][ref].

-First, we use a set of parentheses to encompass the whole pattern.
+First we use a set of parentheses to encompass the whole pattern.
 We use a dollar sign (`$`) to declare a variable in the macro system that will contain the Rust code matching the pattern.
 The dollar sign makes it clear this is a macro variable as opposed to a regular Rust variable.
 Next comes a set of